Skip to content

 [12:24:38 ERR] An error occurred during action processing

-System.Exception: Unable to resolve an IAction<> type for the module 'app-1' and the DataObject 'project' and its action 'Create'
+System.Exception: Unable to resolve an IAction<> type for the module 'app-1' and the DataObject 'employees' and its action 'Create'

 at Xchange.Connector.SDK.Test.Local.TestDataSource.GetIActionInterface()